telicent-oss/smart-caches-core/docs/cli/index.md

 `getAdditionalProperties()` with suitable configuration to enable that authentication to take place.

-Note that if the cluster is using one of the SASL-SCRAM authentication mechanims that Kafka supports the user will need to specify `--login-type SCRAM-SHA-256` or `--login-type SCRAM-SHA-512` as appropriate.
+Note that if the cluster is using one of the SASL-SCRAM authentication mechanims that Kafka supports the user will need to specify `--kafka-login-type SCRAM-SHA-256` or `--kafka-login-type SCRAM-SHA-512` as appropriate.
 They will also need additional SSL related configuration to ensure that it is provided a trust store that allows it to trust the broker(s) SSL certificates and establish an encrypted channel over which authentication may occur.
 The trust store should contain at least the CA Root Certificate that signed the broker certificate, and ideally for maximum security the certificates of the individual brokers.

 This may be provided either directly via the `--kafka-property` option e.g. `--kafka-property ssl.truststore.location=/path/to/truststore --kafka-property ssl.truststore.password=<password>`, or since it will